 4. Webinars and virtual events

-Speaking of live video, webinars are still around in 2021.
+Speaking of live video, webinars are still around.
 But, they’re hanging on by a thread.

 As more people are now home-based, event managers and marketers have turned to webinars, webinar series’, and full virtual events.